phantacia/hanazakari/README.md

 - **About Us Page:** Learn about the inspiration behind Hanazakari and the founders crafting the delightful beverages.
 - **Stockists Locator:** Discover the locations where you can find Hanazakari in stores.
 - **Team Page:** A hub for showcasing the company's team members, their expertise, and their contact information.
 Employee data is dynamically fetched from [randomuser.me](https://randomuser.me/).
+- **Contact Page:** Inquire about becoming a stockist through a contact form built with Formik and validated by Yup.
+Form submissions are logged to the console for this fictional brand.

 ## Mobile Navigation